 An e-money is usually linked to a payment card (usually a debit card from another current account), and this is how it is funded.
 However, if you wish to add money to an e-money account, you’ll need to do this through a third-party service, such as Paypoint.

 E-money accounts aren’t protected by the Financial Services Compensation Scheme (FSCS).
 The FSCS covers more traditional current accounts.
 In the event of the bank going bust, the scheme will compensate deposits of up to £85,000.

 This is not the case with e-money accounts.
 However, because the funds in an e-money account are ring-fenced and not used in the same way that traditional banks use them, customers should expect to get their money back if the EMI itself falls into difficulty.

 When making payments through an e-money account, your debit card details are never revealed, so there is an added layer of security which means no one can use your account details to make fraudulent payments.

 What Are The Other Benefits of an e-Money Account?

 E-money accounts have proved popular with those who find it difficult to access mainstream banking products.
 Most EMIs don’t offer credit facilities, which means that people with poor credit scores can open accounts quite quickly because there is no credit check involved.

 E-money accounts offer digital debit cards which need to have funds loaded onto them, so you don’t use them as credit cards and can only spend the amount of money you have on them at any given time.

 These accounts also benefit from the fact they have always existed in digital form and are usually more innovative and user-friendly than mobile banking apps from mainstream banks.

-Here at Suits Me, our accounts are personal e-money current accounts that work similarly to a traditional bank account.
-You’ll gain access to online banking and our mobile banking app, where you’ll be able to manage your money on the go, 24/7.
+Here at Suits Me®, our accounts are personal e-money accounts that work similarly to a traditional bank account.
+You’ll gain access to online account and our mobile app, where you’ll be able to manage your money on the go, 24/7.